‘Naruto To Boruto: Shinobi Striker’ News: Character Creation Confirmed

 With that in mind, gamers will have to fight virtual versions of other ninjas from previous generations in Naruto to Boruto: Shinobi Striker, the same as Naruto Shippuden: Ultimate Ninja Storm 4.
 This is part of the grueling test to becoming the most powerful shinobi in the village.

 The final revelation from Jump magazine is that Boruto will be a playable character in the game.
-This comes as little surprise seeing that his name is in the title and that he is a central character to the series.
+This comes as little surprise seeing that his name is in the title and that he is a central character in the series.

 In the game, Boruto will be an attack-type character like his father Naruto, which means he has high attack power and speed.
 The younger Uzumaki will have the wind-style ability at his disposal.